softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 a very well established tool for statically analysing Python code.

-Now fortunately, pylint can be installed as a Python package, and we’re going to create what’s known as a virtual environment to hold this installation of pylint.
+Now fortunately, pylint can be installed as a Python package, and we're going to create what's known as a virtual environment to hold this installation of pylint.

 QUESTION: who has installed a Python package before, using the program pip?
 Yes/No
 QUESTION: who has created and used a Python virtual environment before?
 Yes/No